kirkroberts/kirk_admin_links/README.md

 ## What It Does

 Provides a floating palette on the front-end site with direct links to edit the current page, regions, and apps.
-Be default direct links are shown to edit the current page, each of the current page's regions, all shared regions, and entry lists and "add new item" for many of Perch's first-party apps.
+By default direct links are shown to edit the current page, each of the current page's regions, all shared regions, and entry lists and "add new item" for many of Perch's first-party apps.
 With a tiny bit of configuration (see Options) direct links can be made to edit the currently viewed multiple item region detail (think list/detail approaches) or individual items in many of Perch's first-party apps (e.g. a Blog post or Gallery album).

 The palette is only visible if the viewer is logged into Perch and has User Role privileges to edit something on the current page.
 The app currently does not show anything in the Perch admin panel, just the palette on the front end.
 All configuration is done through options in the function call.